-Our Information Communication Technology (ICT) facility located at Fieldway provides a well-equipped environment with a fantastic atmosphere and dedicated team of tutors and volunteers.
+Our Information Communication Technology (ICT) facility located at Fieldway provides a well-equipped environment with a fantastic atmosphere and a dedicated team of tutors and volunteers.

 Equal emphasis is placed on social skills, by team working and problem solving, improving communication skills (when on ‘telephone duty’) and being encouraged to join in with discussions and activities.
 We have excellent relationships with the local Business Community and as a result we have practiced listening and speaking skills during off site visits.
 Confidence can be an issue, but by creating the right environment and with encouragement and support, many of our learners have gone on to create and facilitate an interactive quiz or presentation for fellow trainees.
 We embark on a number of field trips throughout the year, giving trainees the opportunity to develop not only their personal skills but also organisational skills as they are involved in decisions and planning of such trips.